 We used Google Analytics (GA) to measure performance.
 The basic GA setup isn’t great at showing the actual words that people search for in Google before landing on your website, however it does show whether Google traffic to your pages has increased.

-The Organic search report in Google Analytics will allow you to see Google traffic volumes to each of your pages.
+The Organic search report in Google Analytics shows Google traffic volumes to each of your pages.

 - Go to Acquisition → Overview → Organic search (in the table beneath the pie chart) → Landing page